ninjablocks/developer-docs/source/apireference/index.rst

 Core Concepts
 -------------

 The Ninja Sphere has a slightly different view to typical Internet of Things systems, including the previous Ninja Blocks platform.
 Instead of everything revolving around a **Device**, you instead control conceptual **Things**.
-A *Thing* is bound to a device, but could be swapped out later - your *reading lamp* Thing might start with a *ZigBee Socket*, but later you change it to be a *LIFX* - no problem, all your presets, rules and intelligence still work, you now just have color control as well.
+A *Thing* is bound to a device, but could be swapped out later - your *reading lamp* Thing might start with a *ZigBee socket*, but later you change it to be a *LIFX bulb* - no problem, all your presets, rules and intelligence still work, you now just have color control as well.

 * :doc:`concepts/site` - A house or building where one or more Ninja devices are installed, e.g. *Home at 123 Fake St*.